gh123man/Android-UIM/README.md

 #Android User Interface Markup (UIM)

-UIM enables developers to build android apps with dynamic user interfaces.
-UIs are generated with JSON objects.
+UIM enables developers to build android apps with dynamically generated native user interfaces at runtime.
+UIs are generated with JSON objects following a format much like Android native XML.

 ##Features
- - Build UIs in real time
+ - Build UIs at runtime
  - Capture events in a global event handler
  - Support for many android UI APIs.
 (More coming soon)
  - Package views together in an event (more on this in Handling Events)